Reimeister/calculator/README.md

 2. To use most, if not all, of the concepts that I learned throughout the course.
    -CSS flexbox
-   -JS array methods, event listeners, object
+   -JS array methods, event listeners, objects